jobrouter/typo3-data/Documentation/usage.rst

 Types
 ~~~~~

-Each table link has on of the following types:
+Each table link has one of the following types:

 .. figure:: _images/table-link-types.png
    :alt: Table link types